Antigua and Barbuda

 - 2018 AEOI

 Corporate income tax – The Miscellaneous Amendments Act provides an amendment to the IBC Act by deleting articles 270-281 of the IBC Act which previously provided a tax exemption for IBCs.
-IBCs would now be taxed at the general tax rate of 25%.
-No grandfathering is provided.
+IBCs that are tax resident in Antigua (or constitute a permanent establishment in Antigua) would now be taxed on profits at the general tax rate of 25%.
+Capital gains are exempt from taxes but ordinary income (trading income), as well as dividend income, interest income and royalties are subject to tax.

 Other taxes – Antigua and Barbuda does not levy direct personal taxes.
 Personal income, as well as, capital gains, net wealth and inheritances are not subject to taxation.